dmocnik/dmocnik.github.io/src/blog/initializing.md

 ## Hello!

 This is the first post on the blog section of this website.
-While I'm not entirely sure what I want to write about yet, it'll most likely involve hobby projects/things I'm working on in my spare time, photography, or other random things I find interesting.
+While I'm still figuring out the topics, I'll likely cover hobby projects, photography, or other random interests.

 For now, enjoy this dad joke:

 > <em id="dadjoke">{{ joke }}</em>

 <script setup>
 import { ref, onMounted } from 'vue';

 const joke = ref('');

-onMounted(() => {
+function getDadJoke() {
   fetch('https://icanhazdadjoke.com/', {
     headers: {
       'Accept': 'application/json'